dret/HTML5-overview/README.md

 * [Subresource Integrity](http://www.w3.org/TR/SRI "This specification defines a mechanism by which user agents may verify that a fetched resource has been delivered without unexpected manipulation.")
 * [TCP and UDP Socket API](http://www.w3.org/TR/tcp-udp-sockets "This API provides interfaces to raw UDP sockets, TCP Client sockets and TCP Server sockets.")
 * [The Permissions API](http://www.w3.org/TR/permissions "The Permissions API allows a web application to be aware of the status of a given permission, to know whether it is granted, denied or if the user will be asked whether the permission should be granted.")
-* [The app: URI scheme](http://www.w3.org/TR/app-uri "This specification defines the app: URI scheme and rules for dereferencing an app: URI, which can be used to address resources inside a package (e.g., a packaged application).
-The dereferencing model relies on HTTP semantics to return resources in a manner akin to a HTTP GET request.
-Doing so allows this URI scheme to be used with other technologies that rely on HTTP responses to function as intended, such as XmlHttpRequest.")
 * [URL](http://www.w3.org/TR/url-1 "The URL Standard defines URLs, domains, IP addresses, the application/x-www-form-urlencoded format, and their API.")
 * [Upgrade Insecure Requests](http://www.w3.org/TR/upgrade-insecure-requests "This document defines a mechanism which allows authors to instruct a user agent to upgrade a priori insecure resource requests to secure transport before fetching them.")
 * [W3C DOM4](http://www.w3.org/TR/dom "DOM defines a platform-neutral model for events and node trees.")